-Belknap County Conservative Republicans have gotten together, and you can read about them on their own site here.
+Belknap County Conservative Republicans have gotten together.
 They are not to be confused with the Belknap County Republican Committee, which is the county’s official Republican organization.
-The Laconia Daily Sun published a helpful article about a week ago to help everyone figure out who’s who.

 I’ve worked with people in each group, and I like ’em fine.
 My perspective is from slightly outside the lines.
 The state of New Hampshire considers me an undeclared voter.
 I’m actually pretty thoroughly declared, as if this blog hasn’t already made that clear.
 It’s just that “pro-life” isn’t a party.
 I happily work with and for GOP candidates, and I was employed by NHGOP during last year’s campaign.
 I was formally registered as a Republican last year for as long as it took to vote for Rick Santorum in the presidential primary, and then again from last fall’s primary until November 7.
 Early November 7.

-From the Sun article: “[Cormier] she said she has withdrawn her financial support from the county committee headed by Glassman.
+From the Laconia Daily Sun: “[Cormier] she said she has withdrawn her financial support from the county committee headed by Glassman.
 Glassman wondered how Cormier could claim not to be weakening the party while withholding financial support ‘all in the same breath.'”

 This is why I’m independent.
 Much less drama, and no party to weaken.